llwor94/study-app-api/documentation.md

 #### Response
 ##### 200 (OK)
->If the request if successful, the server will respond with the id of the new question.
+>If the request if successful, the server will return an HTTP response with a status code `200` and the id of the edited question.
 ```
 [
   5